Jerrie Mock

 Geraldine "Jerrie" Fredritz Mock (November 22, 1925 – September 30, 2014) was an American pilot and the first woman to fly solo around the world.
-She flew a single engine Cessna 180 (registered N1538C) christened the Spirit of Columbus and nicknamed "Charlie."
+She flew a single-engine Cessna 180 (registered N1538C) christened the Spirit of Columbus and nicknamed "Charlie."
 The trip began March 19, 1964, in Columbus, Ohio, and ended April 17, 1964, in Columbus.
-It took 29 days, 11 hours and 59 minutes, with 21 stopovers and almost 22860 mi.
+It took 29 days, 11 hours and 59 minutes, with 21 stopovers and covered almost 22860 mi.
+During the journey, Mock became the first woman to fly solo across the Pacific Ocean from west to east and the first woman to fly a single-engine plane in either direction across the Pacific.

 The flight was part of a "race" that developed between Jerrie Mock and Joan Merriam Smith who had flown from a field near San Francisco, CA on March 17, 1964; Smith's departure date and flight path was the same as the aviator Amelia Earhart's last flight.
-Although they were not in direct competition with each other, media coverage soon began tracking the progress of each pilot, fascinated with who would complete the journey first.
-Mock was the first to finish.
-The story of this race is told in a 2023 book by Taylor Phillips, Queen of the Clouds; Joan Merriam Smith and Jerrie Mock's Epic Quest to Become the First Woman to Fly Solo Around the World.
-Jerrie Mock was subsequently awarded the Louis Blériot medal from the Fédération Aéronautique Internationale in 1965.
+Mock finished first.

 In 1970 Mock published the story of her round-the-world flight in the book Three-Eight Charlie.
 While that book is now out of print, a 50th anniversary edition was later published including maps, weather charts and photos.
-Three-Eight Charlie is a reference to the call sign, N1538C, of the Cessna 180 Skywagon Mock used to fly around the world.
-Before her death, Mock, mother of three children, resided in Quincy, Florida; northwest of the state capital, Tallahassee.
+Three-Eight Charlie is a reference to the tail number, N1538C, of the Cessna 180 Skywagon Mock used to fly around the world.
+Before her death, Mock, mother of three children, resided in Quincy, Florida, northwest of the state capital, Tallahassee.